bongohead/labor-market-lm-finetune/README.md

-Finetune code for labor market BERT classifier (ALBERT + LORA)
+This contains finetuning code for the labor market BERT classifier (ALBERT + LORA).
+Training data is generated from GPT-4.